• Skip to main content

 Wandjoo Gateway

-Under the governance of the Peel Mental Health Taskforce, a ‘no wrong door’ approach was developed and piloted in early 2024, with plans to roll out the approach in public high schools in early 2025.
+Under the governance of the Peel Mental Health Taskforce, the Wandjoo Gateway ‘no wrong door’ approach was developed and successfully piloted in early 2024.
 This approach seeks to support and advise workers when referring and navigating young people aged 12 to 25 years with mental health concerns.
+Wandjoo means ‘welcome’ in Noongar, Bindjareb spelling.

 A ‘no wrong door’ approach aims to remove exclusion criteria to enter the mental health system.
 If a presenting client is not appropriate for a particular service, they are held by that service and helped to navigate the system to find the right service for their needs, with a warm handover once accepted.